richardturn/forest/README.md

 This again will be indexed and will speed up laoding speed.

 #### Additional Functionality
-* Link up with google maps using the longitude and latitude to display the location on a map of the fire location.
+* Link up with Google Maps using the longitude and latitude to display the location on a map of the fire location.
 * Add ability to export fire data to Excel, for dealing with additional data reporting.
 * Add filtering on the fire table so this can be further filtered on items such as discovery date, cause etc.
 * Add a dashboard for each forest that will show a summary of information like number of fires through the last year, statistics on cause, this will allow the users to find statistical information easier.
-* I would also add factories and tests to the application, the reason they werent currently added was due to the way the database is currently structured, it was difficult to write factories.
-For example, Forests are technically in the fire table rather than an individual table, so the factory would have to create a full fire table.
+* I would also add factories and tests to the application, the reason they weren't currently added was due to the way the database is currently structured, it was difficult to write factories.
+For example, Forests are technically in the fire table rather than an individual table, therefore the factory would have to create a full fire table.